serhatcelik/hARPy/README.md

 # pip2 install --upgrade harpy-prjct
 ```

-If you want to use the program by downloading directly from GitHub without installing it from PyPI, do the following:
+Note: If you want to use the program by downloading directly from GitHub without installing it from PyPI, do the following:

 ```
 # git clone https://github.com/serhatcelik/harpy.git